GPUPeople/GPUMemManSurvey/README.md

 * `Fragmentation`
   * Missing still for `Reg-Eff-CF`, `Reg-Eff-CM` and `Reg-Eff-CFM`
 * `OOM`
-  * `Our - C - VA` and `Our - C - VL` become really slow after a few hundred iterations, probably not moving the front correctly.
+  * `Oro - C - VA` and `Oro - C - VL` become really slow after a few hundred iterations, probably not moving the front correctly.
   * `Reg-Eff-A*` also align to 16 Bytes internally, hence they don't get to maximum in the beginning
   * `Reg-Eff-C*` are painfully slow, hence typically are reigned in by the timeout
     * Also get slower with every passing iteration